 This study is often referenced to “debunk the myth that local honey improves seasonal allergies”.
 Though this study failed to demonstrate that local raw honey improves allergy symptoms, that doesn’t prove that local raw honey doesn’t improve seasonal allergies, at least to some degree or for some people: This small study may not have been big enough, or not conducted meticulously enough to reveal a relatively modest effect of local honey on symptoms of seasonal allergies.
 There could also be a subset of hay-fever sufferers that do benefit from eating local raw honey but didn’t happen to be included in this small study.
 This study does provide some evidence that any effect likely isn’t large and universal.

 Our award-winning raw honey may not cure your seasonal allergies, but it’s as fresh, healthy, and delicious as anything out there.
-Get 10% off your next order with coupon code: NoAllergies
+Get 10% off your next order (up to $110 order value) with coupon code: NoAllergies

 Study 2: Eating birch pollen honey DOES improve symptoms of birch pollen allergies